 Studies on Hysteria (1895)

-This text, co-written by Freud and Josef Breuer, constitutes the foundation stone of psychoanalysis.
-In it Freud and Breuer describe five cases of hysteria they have treated over the course of a decade – one by Breuer, four by Freud – out of which clinical observations they formulate the key concepts of resistance, symbolism, and transference.
-Freud also introduces his innovative ‘free association,’ as a development from and improvement on hypnosis, which by this stage he has rejected as a therapeutic method.
+This text, co-written by Sigmund Freud and Josef Breuer, constitutes the foundation stone of psychoanalysis.
+Freud and Breuer describe five cases of hysteria that they have treated over the course of a decade – one by Breuer, four by Freud – out of which clinical observations they formulate the key concepts of resistance, symbolism, and transference.
+Freud also introduces his innovative ‘free association’, as a development from and improvement on hypnosis, which, by this stage, he has rejected as a therapeutic method.